Photo credit: Anya Kubilus

-Born in Sarasota, Florida in 1968, Mark Hetzler began playing his Dad’s trombone at the age of twelve.
+Born in Sarasota, Florida in 1968, Mark Hetzler began playing his father’s trombone at the age of twelve.
 He went on to receive a B.M. from Boston University and an M.M. from the New England Conservatory of Music.
 Mark was a fellow at the Tanglewood Music Center and completed a three-year fellowship with the New World Symphony, under the direction of Michael Tilson Thomas.

 Former Principal Trombone of the Hartford Symphony Orchestra, Mark has performed with the Minnesota Orchestra, the Boston Symphony Orchestra, the Boston Pops and the Florida Orchestra.
 He is the Professor of Trombone at the University of Wisconsin-Madison and a member of the Wisconsin Brass Quintet.
 Mark is a Getzen Performing Artist who plays the 4147-IB Custom Reserve tenor trombone.
 Learn more about Mark at his websites: www.markhetzler.com and www.mrchairmusic.com